-Financial Highlights for the Fiscal Year Ended September 30, 2019 and Subsequent Financial Information are shown below:
+Financial Highlights for the Fiscal Year Ended September 30, 2020 and Subsequent Financial Information are shown below:

-- 1. The City's overall net position increased by \$960,320. - 2.
-The total cost of all the City's programs was \$23,447,557 which was \$709,955 more than the prior year. - 3.
-The City's governmental activities increased net position by \$947,500 substantially as a result of transfers from business-type activities of \$1,293,704. - 4.
-During the year, the City had expenses of \$8,001,003 for governmental activities, which was \$293,915 more than the prior year. - 5.
-The City's business-type activities increased net position by \$12,820 as a result of program and general revenues in excess of expenses of \$1,306,524 minus internal transfers-out of \$1,293,704. - 6.
-The State Aid to Libraries Grant funding received in fiscal year 2019 totaled \$151,508. - 7.
-The City paid approximately \$900 to vendors in the form of utility customer rebates for energy efficiency improvements to their residences.
-These funds were reimbursed through the FMPA Conservation Program. - 8.
-The City received a Highway Beautification grant from the Florida Department of Transportation in the amount of \$99,975.
-This grant allowed the City to complete the third phase of a multiphase project of planting royal palm trees along the U.S. Highway 27 Corridor in Clewiston. - 9.
-During the fiscal year ended September 30, 2019, the City completed phase one of three phases of a comprehensive infiltration and inflow program (I & I) with funding received from the Florida Department of Environmental Protection State Revolving Loan Fund (SRF).
-The cost for phase one totaled \$421,472, and was funded with a loan which includes 50% (\$210,736) loan forgiveness.
-The I&I program has been implemented in order to reduce flows to the wastewater treatment plant and lower operating costs.
-Additional SRF funding has been obtained to fund phase two, the "infiltration correction" comprising manhole repairs, televising and lining the main gravity lines.
-The SRF funding for phase two is comprised of a disbursable amount of \$2,230,000 with 80% (\$1,784,000) grant funding. - 10.
-During the fiscal year ended September 30, 2019, the City received \$49,362, in FEMA funding assistance for Hurricane Irma relief.
-This amount represents \$43,318 in Federal Assistance and \$6,044 in State Assistance.
-At this time, the final amount of assistance is unknown.
+- 1. The City's overall net position increased by \$1,180,504. - 2.
+The total cost of all the City's programs was \$23,052,395 which was \$395,162 less than the prior year. - 3.
+The City's governmental activities increased net position by \$790,352 substantially as a result of transfers from business-type activities of \$1,290,303. - 4.
+During the year, the City had expenses of \$7,634,717 for governmental activities, which was \$366,286 less than the prior year. - 5.
+The City's business-type activities increased net position by \$390,152 as a result of program and general revenues in excess of expenses of \$1,680,455 minus internal transfers-out of \$1,290,303. - 6.
+The State Aid to Libraries Grant funding received in fiscal year 2020 totaled \$159,592. - 7.
+During the fiscal year ended September 30, 2020, the City was awarded \$2,000,000 in state funding to complete the design and begin construction of a new C-21 bridge for vehicular and pedestrian access at the boat basin area.
+The bridge will provide access to the Herbert Hoover Dike, while allowing boat traffic in the C-21 canal.
+It is anticipated this project will significantly impact future development of the land located west of the bridge. - 8.
+During the fiscal year ended September 30, 2020, the City utilized \$21,000 in grant funding from the Florida Department of Transportation Small County Outreach Program (SCOP) to support the planning and design expense of the East Ventura Avenue Roadway Reconstruction and Resurfacing Project.
+The City has identified this project as a priority and is planning to address it in the upcoming fiscal year with additional support from SCOP funding. - 9.
+During the fiscal year ended September 30, 2020, the City continued work on a comprehensive infiltration and inflow (I & I) program with funding received from the Florida Department of Environmental Protection State Revolving Loan Fund (SRF).
+This multi-year project is in phase two (2) of three (3) phases with disbursements to date totaling \$1,468,636, representing approximately \$1,036,063 in grant funding and \$432,574 in low interest loans.
+The project has been implemented in order to reduce flows to the wastewater treatment plant and lower operating costs.
+Current project analysis has indicated successful results. - 10.
+During the fiscal year ended September 30, 2020, the City received a Statewide Surface Water Restoration and Wastewater Projects grant from the Florida Department of Environmental Protection in the amount of \$381,032.
+This grant is for the purchase of four (4) skid mounted portable generators and a 100 kw backup generator to be used as a back-up power source for the waste water treatment plant. - 11.
+During the fiscal year ended September 30, 2020, the City received \$247,133 in FEMA funding assistance for Hurricane Irma relief.
+This amount represents \$240,025 in Federal Assistance and \$7,108 in State Assistance.